polkadot-developers/polkadot-docs/develop/blockchains/deployment/generate-chain-specs.md

 To enable a node with an upgraded runtime to synchronize with a chain from genesis, the plain chain specification is encoded in a **raw** format.
 The raw format allows the distribution of chain specifications that all nodes can use to synchronize the chain even after runtime upgrades.

-To convert a plain chain specification to a raw chain specification, you can use the following command:
+To convert a plain chain specification to a raw chain specification, you can use the following utility:

 ```bash
 chain-spec-builder convert-to-raw chain_spec.json